 - To add your first button, select Add custom buttons +.

 - Under Button 1, enter your Button text and select an engagement option from the On engage list.

-- If you select Deeplink / URL, enter the deeplink addresses for both platforms, or select Copy link to all if the link is the same for all your platforms.
+- If you select Deeplink / URL, enter the relevant deeplink for each platform.

 - To add more buttons, select Custom button + and repeat steps 3 and 4 as needed.